Heroes of Hyrule: Development and aftermath

-In 2004, members of development team Retro Studios desired to create a game that different from what they had recently been working on.
-The team was feeling burned out from successively making Metroid Prime (2002) and Metroid Prime 2 (2004) for the GameCube, and began brainstorming on new ideas for their next project.
+In 2004, members of development team Retro Studios desired to create a game different from what they had recently been working on.
+The team was feeling burned out from successively making Metroid Prime (2002) and Metroid Prime 2: Echoes (2004) for the GameCube, and began brainstorming on new ideas for their next project.
 The team eventually came up with the idea of Heroes of Hyrule – a pitch to adapt the Legend of Zelda franchise to a tactical role-playing video game for the Nintendo DS.
 The team felt it was a strong proposition; it would be an opportunity to expand the franchise's gameplay styles and story lore, while using a genre that had historically performed well on Nintendo's handheld consoles.
 A 22-page game design document was compiled, outlining many gameplay and story points the team wished to cover, alongside some concept art.
 The team submitted the proposal to Nintendo SPD, who responded with an immediate rejection of the concept.
 No feedback was given by Nintendo, so the development team assumed that Nintendo simply had no interest in the concept, and as such, the project was cancelled before a prototype could even be started.
-Nintendo instead assigned them to develop a Metroid entry, which would become Metroid Prime 3 (2007).
+Nintendo instead assigned the studio to develop a Metroid entry, which would become Metroid Prime 3: Corruption (2007).